-Hasan’s main rival Dr S Streram from PH only garnered 5,887 votes, while independent candidates R. Malarvizhi and Mohd Nor Yassin polled 83 and 79 votes respectively, meaning the duo would lose their deposits for failing to obtain one-eighth of the total accumulated votes.
+Hasan’s main rival Dr S Streram from PH only garnered 5,887 votes, while independent candidates R. Malarvizhi and Mohd Nor Yassin polled 83 and 79 votes respectively, meaning the duo lost their deposits for failing to obtain one-eighth of the total accumulated votes.

 The outcome of the by-election fuelled various reactions from the public.
-These include alleged fights between members, and unauthorized people stopping police vehicles to inspect for phantom ballot papers.
+These included alleged fights between members, and unauthorized people stopping police vehicles to inspect for phantom ballot papers.

 UMNO member Khairy Jamaluddin gave a culturally unbiased opinion on Hasan’s win.
 He claimed Hassan won with a decent cross-ethnic support.
 As of today, it is still uncertain on how true his statement is.

 The Election Commission (EC) announced that 79.3% of Rantau registered voters turned up for the by-election.

 According on the data, 79.3% voter turnout rate with valid ballots equals to 16,446 voters, excluding 146 rejected ballots.
 Hence, after assuming the turnout rate of all ethnicity is the same as reported, the data would show as below.